 - The former group considers a long-time horizon, with a window starting at 10 years from now, and looking 20 to 30 years ahead.
-For this group uncertainty is a given which is resolved by means of introducing multiple storylines that cover plausible future states (which are a combination of several drivers); - The latter group considers a more short time horizon of roughly 10 years.
+For this group uncertainty is a given which is resolved by means of introducing multiple storylines that cover plausible future states (which are a combination of several drivers): - The latter group considers a more short time horizon of roughly 10 years.
 Here, the most important thing is the preparation of a well-supported best-estimate on demand and generation, market rules & grid configuration.
 Such 'best-estimate' is usually complemented with several sensitivities on one or more parameters.

 At present, most of Elia's and ENTSO-E's economic and prospective studies (FDP, TYNDP...) have a 2 or 4 year recurrence.
 In contrast, most of the adequacy studies (CRM volume calibration, ERAA, Adequacy & Flexibility...) have a 1 to 2 year recurrence.
 As a result of this duality, it was decided to organize a biennial process within the Task Force Scenarios.
-In this process, each odd-numbered year focuses on the long-term hypotheses.
-In this report, a scenario framework for Belgium is proposed and quantified.
-Each even-numbered year focuses on the short-term, providing an updated best estimate for key scenario parameters.
+In this process, every odd-numbered year, the long-term hypotheses for Belgium are proposed and quantified in a scenario framework report.